 The majority of the stalls sold clothing of some description, often alongside jewellery, scented love oil (a 70s' essential!) and other intriguing objects.
 Vintage garments were displayed alongside clothes that both followed and revolutionised mainstream fashion.
 In the 16 years that the market operated, fashion at Cook Street changed from the crochet shoes and Holly Hobby smock dresses of the '70s, to the Material Girl influence and fingerless lace gloves of the '80s.
 Cabash, Kelso Khan, Joan of Art, Get Frocked and Leather and Things were just some of the many labels sold at the market.

 Annie McNeur was one stallholder who - in her four stints at the market - adapted her wares as the fashion changed.
 Annie worked on her friend’s stall selling vintage garments in Cook Street’s first year of operation.
 Two years later she returned as a stallholder, selling dyed vintage nighties that were worn as dresses, love beads and crocheted garments.
 After a break she returned to share a stall with a friend, selling herb plants, woven belts, muslin scarves and crochet string bags.
 She was also wholesaling to the Auckland city retail store, Jennifer Dean.
 Annie’s final spell lasted until Cook Street closed in December 1985.
 She employed staff to look after several stalls where she sold a mix of fashion and accessories - lace tops, fingerless lace gloves and hand-dyed calico garments.
-Aware of the Aotea Square development that could force the market to close, Annie also opened a store, Details, next to Workshop in the Century Arcade.
+Aware of the Aotea Square development that could force the market to close, Annie also opened a store, Details, next to Street Life in the Century Arcade.